vishrut-b/Satellite-Image-Segmentation-with-Deep-Learning/index.md

 Helps focus the model on classes that are harder to predict.

 ### 3. **Total Loss**
-I sum **Dice Loss** and **Focal Loss** (weighted 1:1) to get our final objective.
+I sum **Dice Loss** and **Focal Loss** (weighted 1:1) to get the final objective.

 ### 4. **Jaccard Coefficient (IoU)**
-Used as an additional metric to evaluate overlap between our predictions and ground truth masks.
+Used as an additional metric to evaluate overlap between the predictions and ground truth masks.

 > **Quick Example**: If your predicted building region has 80% overlap with the real building region, your IoU for that class is 0.8.